Why Primary?

 When the Institution Is the Problem

-Davids opposes the worst ICE expansions.
-She wrote a letter against the $60 million CoreCivic detention facility in Leavenworth.
-She called out the proposed mega-facility in south Kansas City that would have held 5,000 to 10,000 people.
-But opposing individual facilities while accepting the institution is like plugging holes in a dam you should be tearing down.
+Davids wrote letters opposing the CoreCivic detention facility in Leavenworth and the proposed mega-facility in south Kansas City.
+The Leavenworth facility opened anyway on March 20, 2026, and is holding detainees right now.
+She wrote the letters.
+They opened it anyway.
+Opposing individual facilities while accepting the institution is like plugging holes in a dam you should be tearing down.

-- What's happening here.
+• What's happening here.
 ICE arrests in Kansas nearly tripled in 2025.
 One in three arrests in the region occurred in the Kansas City metro.
-ICE toured a warehouse in south KC for a detention facility so large the Kansas City Council passed a 12-1 moratorium to block it.
-Davids' own letter noted that roughly 75% of ICE detainees have no criminal convictions.
+The Kansas City Council passed a 12-1 moratorium to block detention facilities.
+The CoreCivic facility in Leavenworth opened anyway.
+According to Cato Institute analysis of ICE's own data, 73% of ICE detainees have no criminal convictions.

-- The math.
-Nine percent of the Kansas workforce is immigrant: 141,000 workers contributing $8.3 billion in earnings and $2.2 billion in taxes.
-They are 19% of our construction workforce.
+• The math.
+Over nine percent of the Kansas workforce is immigrant: 141,000 workers contributing $8.3 billion in earnings and $2.2 billion in taxes.
+They are 20% of our construction workforce.
 They are building the Panasonic plant.
 They are building Kansas.
 And ICE is tearing their families apart.

-- Sarah's position.
+• Sarah's position.
 Abolish ICE.
 Support the Abolish ICE Act (H.R.
 7123) and the Melt ICE Act.
 Redirect enforcement funding to community-based programs.
 Comprehensive immigration reform with a pathway to citizenship.
 No more raids.
 No more fear.
-Seventy percent of Americans, including independent swing voters, do not support ICE.
+Seventy-one percent of independent voters say ICE has gone too far.
 This is not a radical position.

 The Healthcare Gap